-What makes Performing & Production Arts at HRC special?
+What makes Performing and Production Arts at HRC special?

 What do our students say?

-"The course has taught me new skills and showed me strengths I didn't know I had."
+"The course has taught me new skills and shown me strengths I didn't know I had."

 "The course itself was fantastic; I felt challenged but knew help was there if I needed it"

 We're proud that our students go onto careers including:

 After you have successfully completed this course, you can choose to take on our Performing Arts Level 3 course.